-I. The plain text of the Second Amendment presumptively protects all Americans, so the government must demonstrate that prohibiting firearm possession based on a DUI or marijuana possession is consistent with America's tradition of firearm regulation.
+I. The plain text of the Second Amendment presumptively protects all Americans, so the government must demonstrate that prohibiting medical marijuana patients from keeping firearms is consistent with America's tradition of firearm regulation.

 The Supreme Court set forth the test for all Second Amendment challenges as follows: